Newsletters and Reports

 Parent Link July 2011 - A Parkway educator shares tips for helping students achieve and a Parkway transfer family details how communication, high expectations and support help their students fulfill their dreams.
 Outstanding 201 graduates from each district are featured along with important back-to school information.

 Volunteer, Spring 2011 – A Rockwood grad’s work inspiring transfer students and their families hold special meaning for her as she recalls her experiences as a transfer student.
 One generation follows the next as city parents value what county schools provided for them and they now want for their children.
-A Webster Groves transfer student now assists with a peer mentoring program that benefitted him as a middle school student.
+A Webster Groves transfer student now assists with a peer mentoring program that benefited him as a middle school student.

 Parent Link April 2011 - Read about generations of families who have valued the choices they made in the St. Louis Student Transfer Program.
 Despite challenges, a transfer student thanks her mom for enrolling her, and does the same for her children.
 Also read about the rewards a Rockwood transfer student receives thanks to her determination and hard work.